-You know those green leaves packed with flavor (and nutrients) that you commonly consume in guacamole?
-That’s cilantro.
-Is coriander cilantro?
-Not exactly, but coriander is a seed spice that’s been cultivated since ancient times and comes from the same plant that gives us beneficial cilantro leaves.
-Don’t be alarmed if this doesn’t ring a bell.
+Coriander is a seed spice that’s been cultivated since ancient times and comes from the same plant that gives us cilantro leaves.
 These seeds might not be as well-known unless you’re a lover of curries and masalas, which include coriander as an integral ingredient.

-When the leaves are used in their fresh form, we commonly refer to this herb as cilantro.
-The dried seeds are what we know as coriander, and they’ve been used as a culinary spice and food-poisoning preventative agent for ages.
+Coriander seeds have been used as a culinary spice and food-poisoning preventative agent for ages.
 As a spice, it’s either sold whole or ground with a flavor similar to a blend of lemon, sage and caraway.
-Sounds interesting, right?

 What Is Coriander?

-Are coriander leaves and cilantro the same thing?
-Yes, cilantro is sometimes called “coriander leaves” or “Chinese parsley.”
-It’s also helpful to know that Vietnamese coriander tastes similar to cilantro but is a completely different plant.
+Cilantro is sometimes called “coriander leaves” or “Chinese parsley.”
+Vietnamese coriander tastes similar to cilantro but is a completely different plant.

 What does coriander taste like?
 While leafy cilantro adds a bright, somewhat citrusy flavor to dishes, coriander seeds are warm, sweet and nutty.